pjohnst5/CoolsterCodes/content/articles/live-reload.md

 2. Move the original file (`hello.md`) to the backup file, suffixed by a tilde (`hello.md~`).

-3. Write the new contents at the original filename (`hello.md`).
+3. Write the new content at the original filename (`hello.md`).

 4. Copy the old permissions to the new file with chmod.